Erdiko/erdiko/README.md

 The Mobile Mash-Up Framework

-goal
+Goal
 ----

 Our goal is to offer a lightweight framework to make your sites optimized for mobile devices, APIs and multiple browsers.
 Erdiko means middle in the Basque language (Euskara).
-The framework aims to make custom app development and levergaing multiple open source projects easy.
-If you need to leverage multiple projects like Drupal, Magento, WordPress, Zend, etc then give Erdiko a shot.
+The framework aims to make custom app development and leveraging multiple open source projects easy.
+If you need to leverage multiple projects like Drupal, Magento, WordPress, and Zend into a unified application then give Erdiko a shot.

 Code is in very preliminary architecture stage.
 It is not yet in Alpha and should not be used for production installations just yet.